Add more energy to your life every day!

 Get my 7 most recommended energy-infusing practices delivered to your inbox, FREE.

-If you want to stay healthy through the winter, don’t forget your vitamin D!
+If you want to stay healthy through the winter and beyond, don’t forget your vitamin D!

-Where I live in Portland, OR, we’ve had an abundance of sunshine-filled days this fall- a rare treat!
-The rain is starting though so my mind is back on how to best support my patients in the dark winter months.
+Where I live in Portland, OR, we’ve had an abundance of sunshine-filled days this winter- a rare treat!
+But no matter the season we need to be attentive to how much vitamin D we get.
 I’ve talked about winter blues in a past blog post but the blues aren’t the only issue we face with shorter, darker days.
 We also face lack of vitamin D, aka, the “sunshine vitamin.”

 This vitamin plays an important role in making your bones strong, helping your immune system to work properly, and it even controls the expression of over one-thousand genes in your body!
 It prevents bone loss, and studies even show it can help prevent cancer, diabetes and cardiovascular disease.